This post is continued from the previous post, Trip to Aizu, Nikko and Hakone in 2014 winter – Part 3, Tokyo to Kinugawa Onsen via Utsunomiya.

 The interior is much better.

 You know why this car is designed for Aizu Mount Express.
 The accommodation is not much different from JR’s limited express train’s.
-Even if you take this train by single ticket, you don’t have to pay any surcharge and any booking.
-You can take this train by base fare without reservation.
+Even if you take this train by a single ticket, any surcharge is not required.
+Reservation is not required either.
+You can take this train by a base fare ticket only.

 That’s why this train is very popular.
 After I secured my seat, Tobu Railway’s Limited Express train from Asakusa arrived at same platform.
 There were so many passengers to transfer from Limited Express to Aizu Mount Express.
-As a result, there are so any standee in the train.
+The train was packed when this departed from Kinugawa onsen station.

 Many winter and snow festivals were held along this line.
 And there are many hot springs resort along this line too.
 That’s why this train was so popular.